zhumaniyaz17/finalexam/README.md

-#``Come on guys add your questions!!!``
-####``Otherwise I'll have to add my own questions and that will reduce your chances to come up with nice original questions of your own.
-That will also reduce your chances to have in the exam the questions that you really studied.``

 # How to prepare for the final exam

 ##### Fork this project on Github and clone it down to your local machine